mindbeam/mindbase/README.md

 ## A world of Analogies

 Douglas Hofstadter famously explained that Analogy is the core of Cognition.
-Simply puy: Analogy is necessary to build connection between any two ideas.
+Simply put: Analogy is necessary to build connection between any two ideas.
 There can be no thought, or language, or understanding without it.
 So what does this have to do with Ontologies?
 In much the same way that translating between two languages requires analogy, so do ontologies.

 Some translations are easier than others:
 `Mi Casa`, `My House`, `Chez Moi` are all fairly cleanly _analagous_